code-saturne/code_saturne/docs/doxygen/examples/cs_cdo_gwf.md

 \snippet cs_user_parameters-cdo-gwf.c param_cdo_gwf_add_decay_chain

-It is possible to retrieve the structure associated to a decay chain thanks to its name as follows:
+It is possible to retrieve the structure associated to a decay chain in another user-defined function such as \ref cs_user_parameters thanks to its name and perform additional settings as follows:

-\snippet cs_user_parameters-cdo-gwf.c param_cdo_gwf_get_decay_chain
+\snippet cs_user_parameters-cdo-gwf.c param_cdo_gwf_get_equation_param_from_decay_chain

 User-defined tracers
 --------------------

-TODO
+To be done.